 190 Marlborough became the home of Arthur and Ella Lyman’s son-in-law and daughter, Dr. Richard Clarke Cabot and Ella (Lyman) Cabot, who had married in October of 1894.

-On May 21, 1913, 190 Marlborough was purchased from Arthur T. Lyman by Anna Dummer (Anderson) Bangs, the wife of attorney Francis R. Bangs.
+On May 21, 1913, 190 Marlborough was purchased from Arthur T. Lyman by Anna Dummer (Anderson) Bangs, the wife of attorney Francis Reginald Bangs.
+They previously had lived at 42 Fairfield.
 They also maintained a home in Nahant.

 On August 15, 1928, Anna Bangs transferred the property into both of their names.